ragangithub/todo-react/README.md

 # 📖 Todo List project <a name="about-project"></a>

-> "Todo" This is an app that lets you plan your day using a ToDo list.
+> "Todo" this is an app that lets you plan your day using a ToDo list.

 ## 🛠 Built With <a name="built-with"></a>